drym-org/symex.el/README.rst

 Under the hood, Symex mode uses ``paredit`` and Tree-Sitter for parsing the code syntax tree.

-As of Jan 2023, there is "alpha" support for non-Lisp languages via ``tree-sitter``.
-While motions and a couple of basic transformations should work across languages (i.e. not only Lisp), it should be considered an early preview rather than production-worthy.
-Full support is planned for completion as part of the `2.0 release coming in Spring '23 <https://github.com/drym-org/symex.el/pull/71>`__.

 .. raw:: html

   <p align="center">